rosannaNaomy/mvp-weatherapp/README.md

 # mvp-weatherapp

-A Weather App, users of the app are able to search a city and see the forecast for next 7 days.
+A Weather App, users of the app are able to search a city and see the forecast for the next 7 days.

 ## Tech consists of:
 - MVP